A class of charged and charged-Taub-NUT metrics in the presence of a massless scalar field and some of their astrophysical aspects: A class of static, charged metrics in the presence of a massless scalar field

 Using Eqs. \eqref{last4_label}, \eqref{h9_label}, \eqref{h10_label}, \eqref{h18_label}, and \eqref{103_label} in Eqs. \eqref{h7a_label} and \eqref{h7b_label}, we conclude that the Harrison transformations do not affect the $\lambda$ function, and thus $ \lambda=\lambda^\prime $.

 According to Eqs. \eqref{last3_label} and \eqref{103_label}, we obtain

-The metrics presented in Eq. \eqref{1_label} constitute a class of Einstein–Maxwell solutions in the presence of a scalar field, which reduce to interesting known solutions in certain limits.
+The metrics presented in Eq. \eqref{1_label} constitute a class of Einstein-Maxwell solutions in the presence of a scalar field, which reduce to interesting known solutions in certain limits.
 If we set $ \mu $ and $ \nu $ as below

-metric \eqref{1_label} becomes the charged $ \gamma$-metric.
+metric \eqref{1_label} becomes the charged ZV metric.
 Now by choosing $ \nu = 0 $ ($\mu=1-\gamma$), metric \eqref{1_label} represents the charged FJNW metric.
 When the electric and magnetic charges vanish ($q_e = q_m = 0$), metric \eqref{1_label} reduces to metric \eqref{last1_label}, representing a spacetime with a scalar field, which is therefore not an electrovacuum solution of Einstein's equations.

 By choosing $ \gamma = 1 $, $ \mathcal{R}(r) $ in Eq. \eqref{3_label} becomes equal to one and the metric in Eq. \eqref{1_label} simplifies to

 Additionally, in this case, by setting $ q_m=0 $, using Eqs. \eqref{h6_label}, \eqref{h50_label}, and \eqref{h51_label}, and omitting a constant term in the vector potential $ A^\prime $, we obtain